EU mergers and takeovers (June 23)

-BRUSSELS, June 23 The following are mergers under review by the European Commission and a brief guide to the EU merger process:
+BRUSSELS, June 23 (Reuters) - The following are mergers under review by the European Commission and a brief guide to the EU merger process:

 None